brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

   "additionalProperties": false,
   "description": "user_questions schema.",
   "properties": {
+    "role": {
+      "description": "The role for the content: user, system, assistant.", "type": "string"
+    },
     "content": {
       "description": "The content provided by the role.", "type": "string"
     },
-    "role": {
+    "sessionid": {
-      "description": "The role for the content: user, system, assistant.", "type": "string"
+      "description": "The unique session identifier from the application", "type": "string"
     }
   },